cortexlabs/cortex/docs/clusters/aws/networking/vpc-peering.md

 ![](https://user-images.githubusercontent.com/808475/80125729-eb4b3180-8546-11ea-8d20-6bc2478747ae.png)

-## Step 3

 From AWS's VPC dashboard, navigate to the "Peering Connections" page, and click "Create Peering Connection":

 ![](https://user-images.githubusercontent.com/808475/80127600-67df0f80-8549-11ea-9e10-765a6e273b54.png)

 Name your new VPC Peering Connection (I used "cortex-operator", but "cortex" or "cortex-api" may make more sense depending on your use case).
-Then configure the connection such that the "Requester" is the VPC from which you'll connect to the Cortex VPC, and the "Accepter" is Cortex's VPC (from step 1).
+Then configure the connection such that the "Requester" is the VPC from which you'll connect to the Cortex VPC, and the "Accepter" is Cortex's VPC.

 ![](https://user-images.githubusercontent.com/808475/80131545-3f5a1400-854f-11ea-9ca0-c51433d3fa3d.png)